-The Counter House, 35 Blossom St, Manchester M4 6AJ
+Elnecot, Cutting Room Square, 41 Blossom St, Ancoats, Manchester M4 6AJ

 Federal on the edge of the Northern Quarter quickly became one of the cities hottest for brunch thanks to the team poaching, toasting and Instagramming their way into the heart of Mancunians.
 Open daily from around 7.30am (8am at the weekends) with brunch served all day, and breakfast before 12.
 Think banana bread with vanilla mascarpone, halloumi and shrooms, or eggs any way on toasted sourdough.
 The independent and locally owned coffee shop brings Antipodean café culture to the rainy city through its varied range of breakfast and brunch options.
-Their additional (and larger) site on Deansgate is well worth a visit when it opens in the next few weeks.
+Their additional (and larger) site on Deansgate is well worth a visit if you’re in the area.

 Federal, 9 Nicholas Croft, Northern Quarter, Manchester, M4 1EY